nedludd/aquamacs-emacs-starter-kit/README.markdown

 Forked from [Walter McGinnis's aquamacs-emacs-starter-kit](http://github.com/walter/aquamacs-emacs-starter-kit), which in turn was inspired by [Phil Hagelberg's emacs-starter-kit](http://github.com/technomancy/emacs-starter-kit/tree/master) and fork customizations by [Geoffrey Grosenbach (topfunky)](http://github.com/topfunky/emacs-starter-kit/tree/master), but slimmed down for use with the already heavily customized Aquamacs Mac OS X version of emacs.

-Since this starter kit is aimed at Aquamacs it has a very different project layout than Phil Hagelberg's emacs-starter-kit and has diverged from Walter McGinnis's work.
+Since this starter kit is aimed at Aquamacs it has a very different project layout than Phil Hagelberg's emacs-starter-kit and has also since diverged from Walter McGinnis's work.
 The Aquamacs Emacs Starter Kit suits the philosophy of Aquamacs to be more Mac like in directory structure.
 It also slims down the starter kit a lot since Aquamacs already includes many of the same concepts.
 This is a new related project, not a fork, and thus code conventions may not be interchangable.

 ## Guiding concepts in order of precedence